lambda-feedback/comparePhysicalQuantities/app/docs/user.md

 Checks that the set of quantities in the response matches the set of quantities in the sense given by the Buckingham Pi theorem.

 There are three different ways of supplying this function with the necessary information.
-- In the answer, supply a list of groups on the form `['` first group `','` second group `','` ... `','` last group `']`.
-Note that if there is only one group it still needs to be written as a list `['` group `']`.
+- In the answer, provide an example set of groups as a comma seprated list.
 When used this way the function assumes that the given list is correct and contains at least the minimum number of groups.
 - In the `quantities` parameter, supply a list of what the dimensions for each quantity is and set answer to `-`.
 The function will then compute a list of sufficiently many independen dimensionless quantities and compare to the response.
 - In the `quantities` parameter, supply a list of what the dimensions for each quantity is and in the answer, supply a list of groups as in the first option.
 The function will then check that the supplied answer is dimensionless and has a sufficient number of independent groups before comparing it to the response.